lukebrit27/surv-cloud/docs/Whitepaper.md

 Thus, we also want a Surveillance system that's portable, not dependent on any one cloud provider.
 This can be achieved using Kubernetes.
 Kubernetes is an open-source container orchestration platform, that allows us to automate a lot of the manual steps involved in deploying, managing and scaling containerized applications.
 Applications built using Kubernetes can be deployed across all the main cloud providers (AWS, GCP and Azure) and immediately take advantage of their scalable resources.
 Kubernetes is the gateway to the Cloud, providing all it's advantages, without having to fully commit to any single Cloud provider.

 In this paper we will build a mini Surveillance kdb+ application and deploy it locally, on AWS and on GCP using Kubernetes.
 This will demonstrate how Kubernetes helps to unlock the power of the cloud, while retaining fine-tuned control over the application's components and where they ultimately reside.
+It will also emphasise the benefits of building applications on top of a Kubernetes centric data platform, such as [KX Insights](https://code.kx.com/insights/index.html).

 ## The Application